junxit/us-congress-code/title-16/chapter-1/sec-450jj-6.md

 ## Notes

 1 So in original.
-Probably should be “subsection (b)”.
+Probably should be “subsection (b)—”.

 2 So in original.
 Probably should be “of”.